2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 When balanced correctly, darker tones create contrast, intimacy, and richness, not heaviness.

 A strong comeback to natural wood, incorporating the authentic wood grains that make your wood type show its true authenticity.
-Each woodtype carries its own unique grains their natural features are what make every one of them so uniquely beautiful.
+Each wood type has its own unique grain; its natural features make each one so uniquely beautiful.

-These earth-toned cabinet colors have the ability to reduce the risk of a kitchen feeling dated in five years.
+These earth-toned cabinet colors help reduce the risk of a kitchen feeling dated in five years.

 Cool gray, black, and harsh white have had their moment.
-Warm neutrals have the longevity that you deserve in your home that will be your gathering place for years to come.
+Warm neutrals have the longevity you deserve in your home, making it your gathering place for years to come.

 Hickory